espacesociety/espacesociety.github.io/_macropedia/anthorph-free-state.md

 These are merely rumors, as all such claims ever turn out to be.
 One of my contacts said that he believed the AFS spread the rumors intentionally as a sort of shield to keep others away.
 Whether this strategy is effective or not is anyone's guess.

 ### Destruction of Uninvited Ships
-The AFS jealousy guards its system spaces.
+The AFS jealously guards its system spaces.
 This was adequately demonstrated by my personal reception.
 However, my ship was certainly not destroyed, nor even fired upon.
 We did, however, leave when asked.
 No contact said they had witnessed such an event, but several had noted suspicious vapor and odd navigation regulation changes.

 ### Planning to Overthrow the Human Race
 This rumor appears to grow less popular and certainly less believed as one approaches the AFS.
 All my contacts and traders indicated that the AFS' primary concern was its own privacy, and that even its trading needs were dropping off.
 (With the exception of unusual biotech material.)